Medication-overuse headache is a cause of frequent headaches caused by taking painkillers or triptan medicines regularly for headaches or migraine.

 - Tummy upset or diarrhoea.

 Sometimes, although only under medical advice, switching medicines may be recommended.
-A provocative medicine (for example, codeine, which is more likely to cause medication-overuse headache) is replaced by a less provocative one (such as ibuprofen).
+A medicine which carres a high risk of causing the problem (for example, codeine, which is more likely to cause medication-overuse headache) is replaced by one with a lower risk (such as ibuprofen).

 When you stop the painkillers or triptan, the headaches or migraine attacks are likely to become worse for a while.
 You will have to tolerate the headaches or migraine attacks for a while, and other withdrawal symptoms if they develop.
 Your headaches or migraine attacks should then gradually go back to a normal pattern.
-This often takes 7-10 days.
+This often takes a week or two.
 However, in some people it can take a few weeks (occasionally up to 12 weeks) for the withdrawal symptoms to go completely and for headaches or migraine attacks to return to their normal pattern.
+This is more likely if your headaches are caused by opiate-based medication.

 If an anti-inflammatory painkiller is not the cause of the medication headache then your doctor may advise a short course of an anti-inflammatory painkiller.
-This may ease headaches after stopping the causative painkiller.
+This may ease headaches after stopping the painkiller that caused them in the first place.
 (This may sound illogical, but anti-inflammatory painkillers are in a different class of medicines to other types of painkiller.
 So, it may be an option to use one as a treatment in some cases if your body is not used to anti-inflammatory painkillers.)

 Your doctor may also prescribe an anti-sickness medicine if nausea develops as one of the withdrawal symptoms.

-In short - you will have to accept that things are likely to get worse, typically for a week or so, before they get better.
+In short - you will have to accept that things are likely to get worse, typically for a week or two, before they get better.

 What about treating headaches in the future?

 You can restart using painkillers or triptans as required when the pattern of your headaches or migraine attacks returns to normal.
-To prevent a recurrence of medication-overuse headache (medication-overuse headache), as a general rule:
+To prevent a recurrence of medication-overuse headache, as a general rule:

 - If you develop a headache or migraine attack, it is OK to take two or three doses over a day or so.
 However, you should not take painkillers or triptans for headache or migraine attacks on more than two days in any week.